sudara/pamplejuce/README.md

 ![PAMPLEJUCE](pamplejuce.png)

-Pamplejuce is a ~~template~~ lifestyle for creating and building JUCE plugins with 2020 best practices.
+Pamplejuce is a ~~template~~ lifestyle for creating and building JUCE plugins in 2021.

 Out of the box, it supports: